eslint/rfcs/designs/2019-config-simplification/README.md

 };
 ```

-If both shareable configs do this, and the user tries to use both shareable configs, an error will be thrown when the configs are merged because the `ruledefs` namespace "example" can only be assigned once.
+If both shareable configs do this, and the user tries to use both shareable configs, an error will be thrown when the configs are normalized because the `ruledefs` namespace "example" can only be assigned once.

 To work around this problem, shareable configs that rely on plugins may also export a separate config that assigns a unique namespace to all plugin rules.
 To continue with the example in this section, that might be under `eslint-config-example/compat` and would look like this: